pkrishnavamsi0709/Strivers-SDE-Sheet-Challenge/README.md

 # Strivers-SDE-Sheet-Challenge
-This is  about the codes that I have done in the 60days challenge of strivers DSA sheet
+This is  about the codes that in strivers DSA sheet